pikvm/pikvm/docs/msd.md

         ```

 !!! note

-    For V2 you will need to reboot your target system
+    * For PiKVM V3+ you'll need to toggle the USB connection using the Web UI: Switch `System -> Connect Main USB` to off, then on.
-    For v3/v4 you will need to toggle the OTG usb, System Menu -> Connect Main USB to server off then on
+    * For V2 you'l need to reboot the target host.

 ??? example "Step by step: Creating an image on a local macOS"